chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 copy of each element, as though assignment had been performed on each element of the tuple in component order.

+   *Example (tuple-variable-behavior.chpl)*.

 For example, in this code:

    .. code-block:: chapel

       record R { var x: int; }
-      var A: [1..1] int;
+      var a: [0..0] int;
       var i: int;
       var r = new R(0);

-      var tup = (A, i, r); // A, i, and r are copied into tup.
+      // `a`, `i`, and `r` are all copied into tup. var tup = (a, i, r);

-      A[1] = 1;
+      a[0] = 1;
       i = 2;
       r.x = 3;

       writeln(tup); // This will output (0, 0, (x = 0)).

+   ..
+BLOCK-test-chapeloutput

+      (0, 0, (x = 0))

-The variable tup will contain a copy of the array `A` and the record `r`.
-This is in contrast to tuple argument behavior, where both `A` and `r` would be captured by reference as elements of a tuple passed to a routine.
+The variable tup will contain a copy of the array `a`, the record `r`, and the integer `i`.
+This is in contrast to tuple expression behavior, where both `a` and `r` would be captured into a tuple expression by reference.
+Since `i` is a primitive scalar, it is copied regardless.

 .. _Tuple_Argument_Behavior:

 Tuple Argument Behavior
 -----------------------

-A tuple argument to a function with blank intent will not make a copy of the tuple elements and can accept a tuple expression.

-A tuple argument with `ref` intent requires an `lvalue` argument - a variable or returned tuple.
-In neither case does passing a tuple argument to a function create a copy of the tuple.
+If a formal argument is a tuple and has the default argument intent, then it will not copy tuple elements and can accept a tuple expression as an actual argument.
+The tuple itself is considered `const` within the scope of the routine and cannot be modified.
+The individual elements that make up the tuple are considered to be mutable and can be modified.

+Passing a tuple expression containing an element captured by `const ref` to a tuple formal argument that has the default argument intent will trigger a compiler error.
+In order to pass a tuple containing an element captured by `const ref`, the tuple formal must have the `const` intent.

+If a formal argument is a tuple and has the `ref` intent, then actual arguments are restricted to `lvalues` (a variable or a returned tuple).
+Tuple elements will not be copied.

+If a routine has a formal argument of type tuple and the argument has the `ref` intent, then actual arguments are restricted to `lvalues` (a variable or a returned tuple).
+Tuple elements will not be copied.

-A tuple argument declared with `const` intent will work similarly to one with a `blank` intent, but contain `const` elements.
+A tuple argument declared with `const` intent will work similarly to one with a `blank` intent.
+The tuple itself is considerd `const` within the scope of the routine.
+The individual elements of the tuple are considered to be `const` and cannot be modified.

 .. _Tuple_Return_Behavior:

 Tuple Return Behavior
 ---------------------

-When a tuple is returned from a function with `ref` or `const ref` return intent, that tuple must refer to a variable or other tuple that does not refer to elements.
+When a tuple is returned from a function with `ref` or `const ref` return intent, that tuple must either refer to a variable or another tuple that does not refer to elements.
 Otherwise there is a compilation error.

 When a tuple expression is returned from a function with blank return intent, the tuple elements are returned by value.
 For example:

    .. code-block:: chapel

-      record R { var x:int; }
+      record R { var x: int; }
-      var A:[1..1] int;
+      var a: [0..0] int;
-      var i:int;
+      var i: int;
       var r = new R(0);

       updateGlobalsAndOutput(returnTuple());

       proc returnTuple() {
-        return (A, i, r); // returns a copy of A, i, and r }
+        return (a, i, r); // Returns a copy of a, i, and r.
+      }

       proc updateGlobalsAndOutput(tup) {
-        A[1] = 1;
+        a[1] = 1;
         i = 2;
         r.x = 3;
-        writeln(tup); // outputs (0, 0, (x = 0))
+        writeln(tup); // Will output (0, 0, (x = 0)).
       }

--- TODO: Clarify this section of the CHIP with tests.
+   ..
+BLOCK-test-chapeloutput

+      (0, 0, (x = 0))

 .. _Tuple_Operators: